advocations/skype/Skype/UCWA/muteAudio_ref.md

 ## Resource description
 <a name="sectionSection1"> </a>

-The presence of this resource indicates that the user has permissions to mute the audio of the associated [participant](participant_ref.md).
+The presence of this resource indicates that the user has permissions to mute the audio of the associated [participant (UCWA)](participant_ref.md).

 ### Properties